aviupadhyayula/viewbot/README.md

 Usage
 -----
 ### Local ###
 Execute the viewbot.py file.
-Input your desired website, and then requisite amount of views.
+Input your desired website, and then the requisite amount of views.

 (Keep in mind that the providers this script scrapes proxies from may limit the amount you can extract; 100 is generally the maximum per run.)